filippolazzati/edU/README.md

 ## Usage

-Just compile and run it through, for instance, the gcc compiler:
+Just compile it through, for instance, the gcc compiler:
 ```
 gcc main.c -o main
 ```